 - Cafe Church - Diocesan Cafe Church Hub

 - Messy Church see especially the resources page and the Church of England Holy Communion page

 - Society of Archbishop Justus hosts Anglican sites and resources around the world; it includes CW Sunday Services

 - Anglicans Online – an American independent Anglican site

 Do let people know about LWA ministry and refer them to the the Lay Worship Assistants Ministry page for more details.

 - Bibliography of relevant books and resources is available in the downloads section below

 - Davies, J. ‘The Role of Poetry in Worship‘ Anvil (2000), academic but interesting

 The Diocesan leaflets and Guidance for LWAs are available on the How to become an LWA page and the training course is Exploring Worship.
 You can find some of the handouts from the course available to download at the bottom of this page and a sample LWA commissioning.

-Please suggest further links or resources you have found useful to Leonie Jones, Training and Ministry Administrator, so that she can add them to the LWA Hub.
+Please suggest further links or resources you have found useful to Charmain Gilmour, Ministry Training Team Administrator, so that she can add them to the LWA Hub.
 Please, also, notify her of any broken links that you find.